 There is actually nothing much one needs to do for this.
-The users are free to get the things done in a very reliable manner.
-Simply one can rely on the command “
+The users are free to get things done in a very reliable manner.
+Simply one can rely on the command

-It is actually the primary body of the development process and the same originates from the initial stage of the project and remain continue till the end.
+It is actually the primary body of the development process and the same originates from the initial stage of the project and remains to continue till the end.

 Yes, there are some dedicated commands available for the same.
 One that you can execute is

-It simply let the users to make sure that they have enabled the team to get the help on getting useful information about why the changes have been made and by whom.
+It simply lets the users make sure that they have enabled the team to get help on getting useful information about why the changes have been made and by whom.

 It is simply related to the procedure of updating the local workspace along with all the modifications that have been committed by other team members.
 IT is not to be confused with the task of command “Update”